sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/Modules.rst

     (...)

-*Then if we load GCC 6.4.0's OpenMPI, we can see all modules available to the GCC 6.4.0 OpenMPI 3.0.0 toolchain*
+*Then if we load GCC 6.4.0's OpenMPI 3.0.0, we can see all modules available to the GCC 6.4.0 OpenMPI 3.0.0 toolchain*

 On OzSTAR, the following four toolchain combinations exist:-